-Have you ever wondered what areally holy man of God is like?
-If you have, look no further than Job.
-On the entire planet there was none like him in his day:
+Who was Job?
+To answer that is also to know what a holy man of God is like?
+On the entire planet there was none like Job in his day:

 Then the LORD said to Satan, “Have you considered my servant Job?
 There is no one on earth like him; he is blameless and upright, a man who fears God and shuns evil” (Job 1:8).

-What an endorsement from God Almighty, who perfectly knows every man’s heart.
-If you are acquainted with that Old Testament book, Job’s wife was evil (2:9) and the only friends he had that came to comfort him were vicious, false accusers.
-There is no record that he drew any spiritual strength or encouragement from anyone around him, even before his monumental test.
+What an endorsement from God Almighty, who perfectly knows every man's heart.
+If you are acquainted with the Job in the Bible, his wife was evil (2:9) and the only friends he had that came to comfort him were vicious, false accusers.
+There is no record that Job drew any spiritual strength or encouragement from anyone around him, even before his monumental test.
 (Too often people wrongly think they must have godly people around them, that can be observed as examples, before they can walk in a holy manner.
 That was clearly not the case with Job.)

 Why was Job so Godly?
 In part, because Job was a lover of God's word.
 In fact, he realized the treasure that it truly is:

 I have not departed from the commands of his lips; I have treasured the words of his mouth more than my daily bread (Job 23:12).

 If Job had to make a choice between having natural food for his physical body or spiritual food from God's word, he would choose the latter.
 Think about that.
 His view of Scripture was very high!
 That is one of the greatest secrets to spiritual success—treasuring God's word.

 The Godly unnamed writer of Psalm 119 had a similar view of God's word: